 Power surges can be caused by lightning or power line interference.
 Unfortunately, when this happens, there is little to what can be done to prevent it.

-Reasons behind unbootable hard drive can also be caused by you or any other person using your system.
-Accidentally deleting of the operating system files can lead to failure of the system to boot.
-While human error might be unintentional, it is the most common reasons for hard drive failure.
+Reasons behind unbootable hard drives can also be caused by you or any other person using your system.
+Accidentally deleting the operating system files can lead to failure of the system to boot.
+While human error might be unintentional, it is the most common reason for hard drive failure.

 1. A hard drive data recovery tool: this is the software that can be used to recover your data on the unbootable hard drive.
 Such software can access hard drives that are corrupt and fetch files therein.
 While there is numerous software in this category nowadays, Recoverit stands out.
 Not only can you access the files on an unbootable hard drive using Recoverit, but you can also get deleted ones too.
 Recoverit works by allowing you to create a bootable media from a bootable CD/DVD or USB drive.
 And it works well with all leading versions of popular operating systems.

 2. One bootable CD/DVD or USB Drive or a second bootable hard drive: since your computer is not working presently, you will need one of these devices to help you recover your data.
 A bootable CD/DVD or USB drive will simply serve as a bootable drive with which Recoverit will work on.

 3. A workable computer: you will also need a workable system.
 It is on this computer system that you will download and install Recoverit.
 You will also create bootable media from this computer.